Find Your Darakaraka: Jaimini Astrology's Complete Spouse Blueprint

 Jaimini introduces an entirely different layer: Chara Karakas (movable significators), where planets earn roles based not on their nature, but on their exact degree in your specific birth chart.

 K.N.
-Rao, in his landmark "Lessons on Vedic Astrology" series, emphasized using all 8 Chara Karakas including Rahu:
+Rao, in his landmark "Lessons on Eastern Astrology" series, emphasized using all 8 Chara Karakas including Rahu:

 "Rahu has retrograde motion.
 Therefore, to determine its status we must subtract its longitude from 30 degrees."